 - Slowly introduce the people you are dating to your children.
 Make sure it’s a serious relationship and not a fly by night romantic fling.
 Also, if the relationship is getting serious to the point of consideration of a future “step parent” be sure to formal introduce your partner to let the other parent know that they will be apart of the child’s life.

-- Set clear boundaries in respecting of each other’s personal life.
+- Set clear boundaries in respecting each other’s personal life.

-- Don’t get into the tug or war games of competition or putting the children against the other parent.
+- Don’t get into the tug or war games of competition, bidding for the children’s acceptance through expensive gifts, or putting the children against the other parent.

-- Do you best to handle conflict in peace and in mutual agreement without constantly fighting in the court.
+- Do you best to handle conflict in peace,amicably, and in mutual agreement without constantly fighting in the court.

 - Do your best to follow through with your financial responsibilities in providing for the children.
 It’s about the children’s needs in the matter.

 - Stay cordial.
-You don’t have to be best friends, but it’s best for the children to see the two of you getting alone.
+You don’t have to be best friends, but it’s best for the children to see the two of you getting along.
+This is especially important for birthdays, holidays, and special occasions.